-A loan in the amount of € 85 million (approximately 318 million) that financed the Conservatorium hotel in Amsterdam was repaid in 2021.
-Concurrently, an agreement was reached to refinance the property by an amount of € 110 million for a period of 28 months, which will be signed after the date of issuing the financial statements.
-Furthermore, in the reporting period a loan in the amount of € 120 million that financed the Lutetia hotel in Paris was repaid and a bridge loan in the amount of € 125 million was taken in its place until raising the Series F debentures as described in paragraph E above.
+In 2021 a loan in the amount of € 120 million that financed the Lutetia hotel in Paris was repaid and a bridge loan in the amount of € 125 million was taken in its place until raising the Series F debentures as described in paragraph E above.

-I. Financial covenants
+H. Financial covenants

 - 1) In 2012, the Company undertook to banks to maintain the following equity ratios: a.
 Equity - the equity (excluding minority interests) will not fall below NIS 1,250 million at any time; b.
-Equity deriving from operations in Israel - the equity deriving from operations in Israel, as calculated by the Company based on the reports of the Company, will, at all times, amount to at least 15% of total assets less overseas assets.
+Equity deriving from operations in Israel - the equity deriving from operations in Israel, as calculated by the Company based on the reports of the Company, will, at all times, amount to at least 15% of total balance sheet less overseas assets.
 As regarding one of the banks, the 15% undertaking relates to the equity as per the consolidated balance sheet of the Group.
 Those reports are subject to inspection by said bank, which is entitled to request clarifications thereon.
-If the Company violates or fails to comply with any of its undertakings to the bank, the bank shall be entitled to call for the immediate repayment of the amounts provided as part of the banking services or any part thereof and to employ any means that it finds appropriate to ensure their collection.
-To the date of the report, the Company is in compliance with its undertaking to the banks.